starbeamjs/starbeam/workspace/docs/src/content/docs/start/introduction.md

 - Read [Resources and lifecycle](/concepts/lifecycle/) when work needs setup, sync, or cleanup.
-- Read [Framework guides](/frameworks/overview/) to see how adapters connect this model to React, Preact, Vue, and Svelte.
+- Read [Framework guides](/frameworks/overview/) to see how adapters connect this model to React, Preact, Ember, Vue, and Svelte.